pujoheadsoft/function_chain/README.md

 **PullChain & RelayChain** is FunctionChain module's classes.
 PullChain & RelayChain will support call chain type, each different.

-* PullChain to support the type such as the following:
+* PullChain to support the call chain type such as the following:
   ```ruby
   account.user.name
   ```